Godfrey22152/DevOps-Tools-Aliases/README.md

 - `dclogs` → Follow logs from Docker Compose services
 - `dcexec` → Run a command inside a service container
 - `dcb` → Build or rebuild services

+- **Feel free to customize these aliases to suit your workflow. 🚀**

 ---